lihuashengmax/myproject_for_dev/README.md

-Use the OPENAPI key in test.py line 16, then "python test.py".
+Use the OPENAI API key in test.py line 16, then "python test.py".